Property Management Marketing Campaigns: Crafting Your Plan

 Put some thought into your CTA (what it is and what it says) and also the placement on a page.
 Make sure it is easy to find and clear to the reader as to what happens when they click the button!

 Tie Content Together for Seamless Campaigns

-- Blog: Bi-monthly (6 total) each with a CTA, video, two keywords, and two social media posts.
+Blog: Bi-monthly (12 total), each with a CTA, video, two to three keywords, and two social media posts.

-Reach out to Geekly Media for Campaigns that Convert!
+Reach out to Geekly Media for Inbound Marketing Strategies that Convert!

-Now that you know what the topic of your content is, your target market, and what content you want to use, you'll need to decide if it's easier to either start creating the content yourself or to hire an expert writer to create the right content for you!
+Now that you know what the topic of your content is, your target market, and what content you want to use, you'll need to decide if it's easier to either start creating the content yourself or hire content marketing experts to create the right content for you!
 If you're ready for content help, Geekly Media is here.

 Subscribe to our blog and don't miss part three of our Building a Property Management Marketing Campaign series: Launching and Running Your Campaign.
 You can read the fundamentals of any campaign here in part one: "Property Management Marketing Campaigns: The Power of Research!"